electric-sheep-co/2d-sparse-bitmaps-node/README.md

 [![Dependencies][3]][4]
 [![Dev Dependencies][5]][6]

-A two-dimensional sparse bitmap implementation for [Node.js](https://nodejs.org/) with no required dependencies.
+A two-dimensional sparse bitmap implementation for [Node.js](https://nodejs.org/) 10 or later, with no required dependencies.

-Allows for flexible backing store choice, the primary supported being [Redis](http://redis.io/) via [`ioredis`](https://github.com/luin/ioredis).
+Allows for flexible backing store choice, the primary supported being [Redis](http://redis.io/) (via [`ioredis`](https://github.com/luin/ioredis)).

-The underlying chunked implementation is quite efficient; the following example needs only 64 bytes to represent two coordinates which are ~1,414,213 units distant each other on the diagonal:
+The underlying chunked implementation is efficient; the following example needs only 64 bytes to represent two coordinates which are ~1,414,213 units distant each other on the diagonal:

 ```javascript
 const TwoD = require('2d-sparse-bitmaps');